zidage/zidage/README.md

 ## About Me

-- 🔭 I’m currently actively working on my own open source projects: PuerhLab.
+- 🔭 I’m currently actively working on my own open source project: PuerhLab.
 - 🌱 I’m currently learning preliminary concepts in digital imaging processing and CUDA programming.
 - 👯 I’m looking to collaborate on innovative and impactful projects.
 - 📫 How to reach me: [Email](mailto:yzi2@wisc.edu)